-Former term for the vessel which must stay clear of ves-Burdened Vessel sels with the right-of-way.
+Burdened Vessel Former term for the vessel which must stay clear of vessels with the right-of-way.

 Carburetor Backfire Required equipment on all motorboats except outboards Flame Arrestor and diesels.
+Reduces chance of fire caused by backfires and diesels.
 Reduces chance of fire caused by backfires in internal combustion engines.